-Our easy Instant Pot chili mac recipe with ground beef and beans one pot meal is something your kids will love!
-A classic old fashioned dinner with elbow macaroni noodles.
-Just dump into Ninja Foodi for a complete meal done in less than 15 minutes.
-Add cheese for a pressure cooker cheesy chili mac recipe too.
+Our easy Instant Pot chili mac with canned beans, ground beef is a one pot meal your kids will love!
+Dump everything into your pressure cooker and it’s done in less than 15 minutes.

 A bowl of goulash featuring macaroni, ground beef, tomatoes, and beans, with a spoon in the bowl—perfect for those craving an easy instant pot chili mac recipe.